The Board was initially created in 1941 (Laws 1941, Chapter 33). Current statutory authority is found in A.R.S.§§32-1800 et seq.

 Laws 1979, Chapter 46 increased the cost of a license from $75 to $150 and modified Board authority to investigate cases of unprofessional conduct.

 Two measures adopted in 1989 related to the Board.
-The first authorized the Board to license specialists and medical assistants (Laws 1989, Chapter 110).
-The second established a jurisdiction arbitration panel to address complaints made against a person with a dual license to practice as a homeopath and an osteopath (Laws 1989, Chapter 275).
+The first authorized the Board to license specialists.
+(Laws 1989, Chapter 110).
+The second authorized the Board to license assistants and established a jurisdiction arbitration panel to address complaints made against a person with a dual license to practice as a homeopath and an osteopath (Laws 1989, Chapter 275).

 Laws 2004, Chapter 138 modified the qualifications to serve on the Board by requiring members to practice medicine with actual patient contact.